mlflow/mlflow/docs/source/pipelines.rst

         :width: 60%

 2. Run the pipeline and inspect its results.
-When a pipeline run completes, MLflow Pipelines creates and displays an interactive **Step Card** displaying the results of the last executed :ref:`step <steps-key-concept>`.
+When a pipeline run completes, MLflow Pipelines creates and displays an interactive **Step Card** with the results of the last executed :ref:`step <steps-key-concept>`.

     .. figure:: _static/images/pipelines_evaluate_step_card.png